simplistix/testfixtures/testfixtures/readme.txt

   exception raised is not only of the correct type but also has the correct parameters.

+**TempDirectory**
+  This helper will create a temporary directory for you using mkdtemp and provides a handy class method for cleaning all of these up.

+**tempdir**
+  This decorator will create a temporary directory for the duration of the unit test and clear it up no matter the outcome of the test.

 **test_date**
   This is a handy class factory that returns datetime.date replacements that have a `today` method that gives repeatable,